 - others can continue to put on massive levels of body fat while maintaining excellent blood sugar levels.

-Your Personal Fat Threshold is the point at which your bod fat (adipose tissue) becomes full and inflamed and can no longer store more energy efficiently.
+Your Personal Fat Threshold is when your body fat (adipose tissue) becomes full and inflamed and can no longer store more energy efficiently.

-It’s at this point that the fuel flow in your body basically backs up like a traffic jam with too many vehicles coming from too many different directions all at the same time.
+At this point, the fuel flow in your body basically backs up like a traffic jam with too many vehicles coming from too many different directions, all at the same time.

 If your adipose tissue is not acting as a buffer the way it’s meant to, the fat in your bloodstream will increase, the glucose in your blood will increase, and your kidneys will try to clear the protein from your bloodstream because you can’t burn it off anymore.
 You may even see elevated blood ketones.

-At one extreme, we have people who are not able to build up a lot of body fat before becoming diabetic
+At one extreme, people cannot build up a lot of body fat before becoming diabetic.

 These people are sometimes known as TOFI (thin on the outside, fat on the inside).
 Excess energy that can’t be stored in their subcutaneous fat stores overflows into their bloodstream and is stored in their vital organs.

 The DEXA scan below shows the difference between someone who holds fat around their organs (left) and someone who holds their fat under their skin in subcutaneous fat stores (right).
 The person on the right still has plenty of room for their fat stores to expand before spilling over into their vital organs.

 At the extreme end of the TOFI scale, we have someone like Lizzie VelÃ¡squez (shown below), who was born with a rare congenital disease called Marfanoid-progeroid-lipodystrophy syndrome which means that she is only able to store a little bit of fat in her subcutaneous adipose tissue.

 The guy on the left in the photo below can continue to store a massive amount of energy in his adipose tissue while the guy on the right starts to jam excess energy into his organs in his abdomen earlier.